-Send us an e-mail with your name, e-mail address, location and a brief description of the local surnames you're researching, and we'll list it here.
+Send us an email message with your name, email address, location and a brief description of the local surnames you are researching, and we'll list them here.
 Maybe you'll get lucky!
 If so, please let us know.

-If you change your e-mail address, tell us!
-We send out "test" messages every so often, and the entries of those that bounce will be removed and stored for re-entry if/when we hear from you again.
+If you change your email address, tell us!
+We send out "test" messages every so often, and the entries of those that bounce will be removed, and stored for re-entry if and when we hear from you again.

 - Allan/Allin, Andrews, Armstrong, Ashby

-- Dafoe, Davis, Dill, Dixon, Dorland, Dowding/Downing, Doyle, Dunbar
+- Davis, Dill, Dixon, Dorland, Dowding/Downing, Doyle, Dunbar, Dunfee

 - Edwards, Eldridge, Evans